 • Capable of greater success in the academic environment

-• WISC or WAIS scores between 65–90 or functional abilities within that range
+• IQ and Achievement scores between 65–90 or functional abilities within that range (many times there is great variability)

 Please Note: Students demonstrating a history of emotional, behavioral, psychiatric disorders, or requiring a therapeutic environment, are not able to be considered.

-If you feel Riverview may be appropriate for your child, please provide us with the information listed in the Admission Procedures.
-You may also contact us with any questions you may have.
+If you feel Riverview may be appropriate for your child, please fill out the inquiry form or call us with any questions you may have.

 Over 60 years of success